Application Cycle for 2015:

 We recommend requesting letters of recommendation NO LATER than November 1 to ensure that all information is remitted to PharmCAS by the February 2 deadline.

-Submit a supplemental application and the associated $60 fee directly to the School of Pharmacy by February 2nd, 2015.
+Submit a supplemental application and the associated $60 fee by February 2nd, 2015.
 Click here to download the supplemental application.